drissi2002/E-Dev-Dashboard/README.md

 # About E-DEV
-E-dev ( first MEAN stack project ) is a simple admin-dashboard for managing e-learning sessions
+E-dev ( first frontend project ) is a simple admin-dashboard with Angular for managing e-learning sessions

 ## the frontend part - Angular
 <p align="center">